Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 Leading states include:

-• California, with 802,500 registered motorcycles in 2022 per Statista, offers online processes and vintage programs.
+• California with 802,500 registered motorcycles in 2022 per Statista offers online processes and vintage programs.

-• Texas, with $30-$60 fees, supports custom and classic bikes.
+• Texas with $30 to $60 fees supports custom and classic bikes.

-• Florida, with no mandatory insurance, attracts riders with low historical vehicle fees.
+• Florida with no mandatory insurance attracts riders with low historical vehicle fees.

 These states provide robust DMV resources and rider communities.